 Participant Information Sheet

-You are being invited to take part in a psychological study on music preferences and personality.
+You are being invited to take part in a psychological study on social class, well-being and academic motivations.
 Before you decide, it is important for you to understand why the work is being done and what it will involve.
 Please take time to read the following information carefully and discuss it with others if you wish.
-Please contact Greig Inglis if there is anything that is not clear, or if you would like more information.
+Please contact Greig Inglis if you would like more information.
 Contact details are at the bottom of this page.
-Take time to decide whether or not you wish to take part.

 What is the purpose of this study?

 The purpose of this study is to explore students’ experiences of classism, well-being and academic motivation.
 Classism refers to stigma or discrimination based on a person’s social class.
 Social class is a broad term that may refer to a person's income, occupation or educational level, or that of their family.
 This study is being ran by researchers at the University of the West of Scotland.

 Why have I been chosen?

 This study is open to anyone who is currently an undergraduate or postgraduate student at a UK university.
 We are looking for people from all social backgrounds to take part.